arielf/cuts/README.md

 offsets from end.

-Compare the above to the much simpler, and more intuitive, `cuts` version, which works in any shell:
+Compare the above to the much simpler, and more intuitive, `cuts` version, which works right out of the box, in any shell:
 ```
     $ cuts file.csv 0 file.tsv 1
 ```